Mo Farah

-Sir Mohamed Muktar Jama Farah (born Hussein Abdi Kahin; 23 March 1983) is a British former long-distance runner.
-Considered one of the greatest runners of all time, his ten global championship gold medals (four Olympic and six World titles) make him the most successful male track distance runner in the history of the sport, and he is the most successful British track athlete in Olympic Games history.
+Sir Mohamed "Mo" Muktar Jama Farah (born Hussein Abdi Kahin, 23 March 1983) is a British former long-distance runner.
+He holds the record for the most global championship gold medals (four Olympic and six World titles), making him the most successful male track distance runner in the history of the sport, and he is the most successful British track athlete in Olympic Games history.

 Farah is the 2012 and 2016 Olympic gold medallist in both the 5,000 m and 10,000 m.
 He is the second athlete, after Lasse Virén, to win both the 5,000 m and 10,000 m titles at successive Olympic Games.
 He also completed the 'distance double' at the 2013 and 2015 World Championships in Athletics.
 He was the first man to defend both distance titles in both major global competitions; a feat described as the 'quadruple-double'.
-After finishing second in the 10,000 metres at the 2011 World Championships, Farah had an unbroken streak of ten global final wins (the 5,000m in 2011, the double in 2012, 2013, 2015 and 2016, and the 10,000m in 2017).
+After finishing second in the 10,000 metres at the 2011 World Championships, Farah had an unbroken streak of ten global final wins (the 5,000 m in 2011, the double in 2012, 2013, 2015 and 2016, and the 10,000 m in 2017).
 The streak ended in Farah's final championship track race, when he finished second to Ethiopia's Muktar Edris in the 2017 5,000 metres final.

 On the track, Farah mostly competed over 5,000 metres and 10,000 metres, but has run competitively from 1,500 metres to the marathon.
-In 2017, he indicated his intention to switch wholly to road racing following victory at his final track race, the 2017 IAAF Diamond League 5,000 metres final.
+In 2017, he indicated his intention to switch wholly to road racing following victory at his final track race, the 2017 IAAF Diamond League 5,000-meter final.
 He won the 2018 Chicago Marathon in a time of 2:05:11, a European record.
 His running style has been described as bouncy and tactical, which he has attempted to alter for a more efficient and energy-saving stride pattern, especially in the longer distances.
 Farah runs distance races tactically, a style which is aided by his especially quick sprint finish.
 His tactics were described in Athletics Weekly: "(Farah) could run 24 strong laps of the track, which most of his East African rivals could match, before a blistering 400 metre sprint to the line, which none of them could."